Skip to Content

 infraspec init # This will create a ./features directory if it doesn't already exist

-Create a Simple Terraform Example
+Create a Simple AWS Terraform/OpenTofu Infrastructure Example

 main.tf